zhengkai-cloudian/hap-operator/README.md

 ![Presto-S3 Setup Logical View Architecture](https://github.com/cloudian/hap-operator/blob/master/images/PrestoSql.jpeg)

+### Architecture explained:

+In order for Presto to query data on S3, it relies on the Hive Metastore.
+Therefore, we first configure a Hive Standalone Metastore and then separately the Presto servers.
+Presto and Hive do not make copy of S3 data, they only create pointers enabling performant queries.

+**Component 1: RDBMS for Metastore:** Hive Metastore is the external table, a common tool that connects an existing dataset on S3 without requiring ingestion into the data warehouse, instead querying the data in-place.  backed by a MariaDB container with kubernetes persistent volume.
+An initschema is important to be run once during initial setup of the backing database.
+Hive library has schematool already setupinside the docker image for this process.

+**Component 2: Standalong Hive Metastore:** This uses mysql and hadoop libraries for s3a connections by setting configurations related to S3 into core-site.xml file and mysql mariadb into metastore-site.xml.

+**Component 3: Presto Servers:** Presto works in a cluster of coordinator and workers.
+Both coord and worker nodes are connected to S3 via hive.properties file that controls connectivity to S3.

+**Component 4: Redash:** Redash is an open-source UI for creating SQL queries and dashboards against Presto.

 ## Cleaning up the resources

 Use the following command to delete all the resources created